 Automate and Target Your Outreach

-It’s important to engage and target each donor who might be eligible to get their donation matched.
+It’s important to engage and target each donor who might be eligible for a match.
 One way you can do this is by automating your outreach to help donors submit their match requests.

 In order to do this, consider the following:

 - Who are you missing?
 Highlight matching gifts immediately after a donation is made by capturing key information at the time of the donation.
-Add 360MatchPro’s matching gift widget to your existing forms, as well as identify matching gift eligibility based on the email address your donor uses during the donation process.
+Add 360MatchPro’s matching gift widget to your existing forms, and identify matching gift eligibility based on the email address your donor uses during the donation process.

-Helping your donors understand their matching gift eligibility via these methods can help you more successfully market matching gifts and double your donations.
+Helping your donors understand their matching gift eligibility via these methods allows you to more successfully market matching gifts and double your donations.